Index

 MX and REGINALD are designed to be that layer.

-MX makes content machine-readable: structured, labeled, typed, and described in terms that machines can interpret without inference.
-This is what Schema.org does, and MX extends it to the full content lifecycle, from first publication through every subsequent change.
+MX makes content machine-readable: structured, typed, and described in terms machines can interpret without inference.
+Schema.org does the same, and MX extends it to the full content lifecycle, from first publication through every subsequent change.

-The expansion of Schema.org is welcome, and each new type is more surface area for machines to read, but the provenance gap grows with it.
-Without attestation, more machine-readable content means more machine-readable content that cannot be verified.
-Schema.org was not designed to solve that problem; it needs a layer beneath it that can.
+The expansion of Schema.org is welcome, and each new type gives machines more to read, but the provenance gap grows with it.
+Without attestation, the growth in machine-readable content means more of it can't be verified.
+Schema.org wasn't designed to solve that problem; it needs a layer beneath it that can.